premkpavuluri/microservices-research/final.md

   The company had 97 million active users and 62 billion gross merchandise volume.
   With typical traffic of 75 billion database calls, 4 billion page views and 250 billion search queries

-  - Microservices made it easy to handle growing complexity of the codebase, improving developers’ productivity
+  - Microservices made it easy to handle growing complexity of the codebase, improving developers productivity

 - Etsy